 What we're doing

 War Child has staff on the ground in Lebanon – where many of the refugees from Syria have fled.
 Homs is only 25 miles from the Lebanese border, and many families who were besieged in their homes by the shelling and snipers have escaped into Lebanon.
+We're also expanding our presence in Jordan - home to Zaa'tari, the second biggest refugee camp in the world.

 Many of the refugees have been integrated with the local community and are staying with families rather than in refugee camps.
 Being dispersed makes it harder to provide services for them.
 Yet most fled with little more than the clothes on their backs and now find themselves needing to pay for their rent and food.